emmawinston/tell-me-i-can-fix-this-on-my-own/readme.md

 ## About this repository
 Since ixi itself is open source, I've made the code available here to be played with.
 The files cannot be opened directly in ixi as far as I know, but must be copied and pasted into the coding window.

 In a number of places I have defined snapshots, which are groups of sounds and sequences that can be recalled simultaneously.
-I can't easily provide these along with the code, so you will need to set them up yourself.
+I can't find an easy way to provide these along with the code, so you will need to set them up yourself.
 Evaluating `snapshot -> one` will store a snapshot with the name 'one' which can be recalled by running `snapshot one` (with no arrow).
 I usually leave the storage code at the bottom of the file, and the code for recalling at the point in the file where I would actually switch to the snapshot when playing live.

 The album uses a number of samples which I cannot freely provide in their original form due to licensing rules, so at the bottom of each file I have listed where these are used with a rough description of the sample, and its original pitch (to ensure everything plays in the correct key).